aquasecurity/trivy/docs/triage.md

 ## Prioritization
-If the issue is not `triage/support`, it needs a [priority label](https://github.com/kubernetes/community/blob/master/contributors/guide/issue-triage.md#define-priority):
+If the issue is not `triage/support`, it needs a priority label.

 `priority/critical-urgent` - someones top priority ASAP, such as security issue, user-visible bug, or build breakage.
 Rarely used.